lily6966/Seagrass-Nekton-TrophicPrior-GMVAE/README.md

 This repository adapts the original Contrastive Gaussian Mixture Variational Autoencoder (C-GMVAE) codebase to model multi-species nekton occurrence in seagrass systems, with additional data-processing, transfer-learning, abundance, attribution, and partial-dependence analysis workflows.

-The current repo is centered on the `data/nekton-seagrass/` pipeline rather than the original MIRFLICKR demo.
+The current repo is centered on the `data/nekton-seagrass/` .
 In practice, the main workflow is:

 1. Build processed `.npy` datasets from raw nekton survey tables.
 2. Train a GMVAE or transfer-learning variant with one of the shell scripts in `script/`.
-3. Evaluate checkpoints with the paired test scripts.
-4. Optionally run interpretation and plotting utilities from `tools/` and `pdp analysis py/`.
+3. Optionally run interpretation and plotting utilities from `tools/` and `pdp analysis py/`.

 ## Citation Required